mmistakes/so-simple-theme/README.md

 ### Update Files Manually

 Another way of dealing with updates is [downloading the theme](https://github.com/mmistakes/so-simple-theme/archive/master.zip) --- replacing your layouts, includes, and assets with the newer ones manually.
-To be sure that you don't miss any changes it's probably a good idea to review the theme's [commit history](https://github.com/mmistakes/so-simple-theme/commits/master) to see what's changed.
+To be sure that you don't miss any changes review the theme's [commit history](https://github.com/mmistakes/so-simple-theme/commits/master) to see what has changed.

 Here's a quick checklist of the important folders/files you'll want to be mindful of: